The most common cause of death with sleep apnea

 Central Sleep Apnea (CSA), on the other hand, is less common and involves a different mechanism.
 In CSA, the brain fails to send proper signals to the muscles that control breathing.

 This results in the body making no effort to breathe for brief periods.
-CSA can be associated with other medical conditions such as heart failure and stroke, and it often occurs in adults with other existing health problems.
+CSA can be associated with other medical conditions, such as heart failure and stroke, and it often occurs in adults with other existing health problems.

 Complex Sleep Apnea Syndrome

 Complex Sleep Apnea Syndrome (CompSAS) is a combination of both OSA and CSA.
-It is also known as treatment-emergent central sleep apnea, which means it develops during the treatment of OSA with continuous positive airway pressure (CPAP).
+It is also known as treatment-emergent central sleep apnea, which develops during the treatment of OSA with continuous positive airway pressure (CPAP).

 Patients with CompSAS exhibit OSA characteristics but also experience central apneas when they use CPAP therapy.
 This makes the condition more challenging to manage.